Follow our Instructions for Use "IFU" for printing our 3D resins.

 - 20-60 minutes will increase the rigidity of prints but brittleness will increase due to excessive light post-curing

-- remove Cleaning Fluid WS2 Bio from the surface of the prints with compressed air or with a clean cloth
+- remove Cleaning Fluid WS1 Bio from the surface of the prints by spraying acetone on them, or use compressed air, or a clean cloth

 - cut the supports.
 If supports are too hard and brittle, leaving marks on the prints, cut them before light postcuring